softchris/react-book/1-basics/jsx.md

 This chapter covers the following topics:

 - **What is JSX**.
-JSX is somthing you us all the time in React.
+JSX is something you use all the time in React.
 Lets explain what it is.
 - **Why use it**.
 You can opt out of using JSX but almost no one does, and it does make your life simpler.

 ## What & Why